Have you been racking your brain about silver vs. gold welding lens?

 Also Check Out Pancake Welding Hoods

-What Shade of Lens Should Be on a Welding Helmet?
+What Shade of Lens To Use on a Welding Helmet?

-The different shade numbers on a welding lens signify the strength of radiation frequency that can penetrate the lens you are wearing.
-The higher the shade number, you will notice that your filters are gloomier.
+The different shade numbers on a welding lens signify the strength of radiation frequency that can penetrate the lens you wear.
+The higher the shade number, the gloomier the filters are.
 This results in less light getting through the lens.

-On the contrary, the lower the shade number, the filters are lighter in color.
-In this case, more light can pass through the lens of the welding helmet.
+On the contrary, the lower the shade number, the lighter the filters are in color.
+Here more light can pass through the lens of the welding helmet.

 Final Thoughts